BodenmillerGroup/CISI_IMC/README.md

-two files with result statistics from simulated data once adding noise and once without any noise (simulation_results.txt, no_noise_simulation_results.txt), the decomposed anndata object from simulated data from either noisy or without noise simulation as specified by the user (X_simulated_0.h5ad), the ground truth anndata object subseted to the test set, e.g. the same cells as in the decomposed simulated anndata object (X_test.h5ad ), the computed dictionary U (gene_modules.csv), the experiment design matrix A (version_*.txt), and two other files, which could be used to correct decomposed expression values (conditional_probability.csv, correlations.csv has not been tested yet).
+two files with result statistics from simulated data once adding noise and once without any noise (simulation_results.txt, no_noise_simulation_results.txt), the decomposed anndata object from simulated data from either noisy or without noise simulation as specified by the user (X_simulated_0.h5ad), the ground truth anndata object subsetted to the test set, e.g. the same cells as in the decomposed simulated anndata object (X_test.h5ad ), the computed dictionary U (gene_modules.csv), the experiment design matrix A (version_*.txt), and two other files, which could be used to correct decomposed expression values (conditional_probability.csv, correlations.csv has not been tested yet).